amanzi/amanzi/test_suites/verification/flow/saturated/transient/butler_pod_2d/amanzi_butler_pod_2d.rst

 Mesh
 ~~~~

-In numerical simulations, a non-uniform mesh was used to better represent the disc (Fig. 2), where the central part of the domain has been refined to better represent the disc.
+A non-uniform mesh was used to better represent the disc in numerical simulations (Fig. 2), where the central part of the domain is refined to better represent the disc.
 The grid spacing increases geometrically toward the domain boundaries.

 .. figure:: pod_mesh.jpg
     :figclass: align-center